Addressing challenges in care for patients with Clostridioides difficile infection

 - Key informant interviews with clinicians and patient representatives to further explore the themes arising from the rapid evidence assessment and identify gaps in the literature.

-RAND Europe will be collaborating with a panel of clinical and patient representative experts in the delivery of this work
+RAND Europe collaborated with a panel of clinical and patient representative experts in the delivery of this work.